-However, legal hiring mistakes can be costly and potentially catastrophic for a company in its early days.
-Thus, it’s something that you need to be mindful of, and you should do everything you can to keep hiring mistakes from happening.
+However, legal hiring mistakes can be costly and potentially catastrophic.
+Thus, it’s something that you need to be mindful of, and you should do everything you can to keep these hiring mistakes from happening.

 Although many start-ups begin with a handshake or verbal agreement, legally valid employee agreements are a necessity for every startup.
 At a bare minimum, you should be using employee agreements that include working hours, rights and responsibilities, pay structure, and termination.

 If you are not using employee agreements, you are putting your startup at risk for multiple legal problems.

 You should get out in front of this potential issue and use legally valid employment agreements and contracts when hiring new employees.

 It’s a small amount of work to prevent a potentially catastrophic issue with your company.

 2. Not having confidentiality and invention assignment agreements